-Where low-level but recurring poor behaviour is occurring, the class teacher may choose for the name of the child and the incident to be recorded on CPOMs, our behaviour tracking system.
+Where low-level but recurring poor behaviour is occurring, the class teacher may choose for the name of the child and the incident to be recorded on the Class Behaviour Tracking Overview.
 These overviews can allow teachers & the headteacher to track and see if a pattern of behaviour is developing.

-More notable behavioural incidents will be recorded on CPOMs.
+More notable behavioural incidents may be recorded in School Incident File in the headteacher's office.
 There may not be a need to escalate the matter any further but the detail is recorded lest it may need to be referred to in the future